 This trip cannot be booked online, so please contact us by phone, email or web chat to make your reservation.

 It is essential that you allow adequate time to make your return cruise to Queenstown.
-(There is no accommodation or direct road access back to Queenstown from this western side of Lake Wakatipu).

 Real Journeys Visitor Centre on Steamer Wharf, 88 Beach Street, Queenstown Bay

 The TSS Earnslaw is an integral part of Queenstown’s pioneering history and to this day a Queenstown icon.